 Standard - NMAS Mediator Training and Assessment $3,450

 This course does not contain content on Facilitated Discussion.

 This is the full NMAS Training and assessment course.
-40 hour course including twenty (20) hours of theory (already completed as part of the Facilitated Discussion Course) plus eighteen hours (18) of live video mediation role plays and an assessment role play.
-You only need to do the upgrade course if you have been certified in the Facilitated Discussion Course.
+40 hour course including twenty (20) hours of theory (some may refresh what you have learned in your Facilitated Discussion Course) plus eighteen hours (18) of live video mediation role plays and an assessment role play.

 Frequently Asked Questions